munemshams/Statistical-Process-Control-Using-SQL/README.md

 Where:

--Rolling averages and standard deviations are computed over a window of the previous 4 items plus the current item (5 total).
+- Rolling averages and standard deviations are computed over a window of the previous 4 items plus the current item (5 total).

--Any height outside these limits triggers an alert = TRUE.
+- Any height outside these limits triggers an alert = TRUE.

 The data is available in the `manufacturing_parts` table which has the following fields:
 - `item_no`: the item number